M7OCM/mono890/README.md

 ## Mono890 Evolution custom firmware for Radtel RT-890 PCB2.0/PCB2.1/PCB2.1Q

-Latest: PCB2.1Q firmware will be available to download 31 August 2026.
+Latest: PCB2.1Q firmware will be available to download 31 August 26.

-As always use custom firmware at own risk.
+PCB2.1Q uses the GalaxyCore GC9106 LCD and a new driver has been written from scratch to work with the RT-890.
+Can't say it's been an easy ride!
+It's pixel perfect and functionality is exactly the same as legacy models using the ST7735S.

+M7OCM firmware is 100% FREE to use and distribute, but as always: WARNING! use custom firmware at your own risk - a SPI backup should always be saved before installing.

 The mono/evo series is specifically designed to reduce RF interference caused by the colour screen refreshing.
 It is also highly visible under direct sunlight (when using the light theme).

-## 13 August 26 Evolution X for the PCB2.0/PCB2.1 revisions of the RT-890
+## 31 August 26 Evolution X r1 (revision 1) for the PCB2.0/PCB2.1/PCB2.1Q revisions of the RT-890

-Important notes regarding Evolution X firmware.
+Important notes regarding Evolution X series firmware.

 Ensure you are using the correct PCB version.
+PCB2.1Q has a dedicated firmware, PCB2.0/PCB2.1 use the same firmware.

-Menu item 81 is where the revisions reside.
+Menu item 81 is where the PCB2.0/PCB2.1 revisions reside (note, no revision menu item in PCB2.1Q).
 Select the correct one, the radio will reboot.
 If you are unsure try both in order, but check 144.0 Mhz and note the signal strength (eg -122).
-If the signal is something like -144, it's a sign you are using PCB2.1 on a PCB2.0 890.
+If the signal reading is something like -144, it's a sign you are using PCB2.1 on a PCB2.0 890.
+If the screen is blank or pixelated you are using PCB2.1Q by mistake - just reflash the correct one - no harm is done using the wrong one.
+The RT-890 has a very safe flash method.

 Menu 22 check Prohibit TX is on for TX and off if using as a receive only rig.